-- The years to be studied (study year) will be 2015 Summer and 2015/2016 Winter for a near term reliability analysis and 2020 for a longer term reliability analysis. - Each Load Serving Entity ("LSE") will provide a list of resource supply assumptions and include the resource dispatch order for each of its Designated Network Resources in the Progress and Duke control areas.
+- The years to be studied (study year) will be 2016 Summer and 2016/2017 Winter for a near term reliability analysis and 2021 for a longer term reliability analysis. - Each Load Serving Entity ("LSE") will provide a list of resource supply assumptions and include the resource dispatch order for each of its Designated Network Resources in the Progress and Duke control areas.
 Generation will be dispatched for each LSE in the cases to meet that LSE's peak load in accordance with the designated dispatch order.
 LSEs will also include generation down scenarios for their resources, if applicable (e.g., generation outage with description of how generation will be replaced, such as by that LSE's dispatch orders).

 - PSS/E and/or MUST will be used for the study. - Load growth assumptions will be in accordance with each LSE's practice. - Generation, interchange and other assumptions will be coordinated between Participants as needed. - For a variety of reasons (such as load growth, generation retirements, or power purchase agreements expiring), some LSEs may wish to evaluate other resource supply options to meet future load demand.
 These resource supply options can be either in the form of transactions or some "hypothetical" generators which are added to meet the resource adequacy requirements for this study.
-In 2010, the PWG will include, among its resource supply options, cases that examine the impacts of 1) retiring existing unscrubbed coal generation and replacing it with other fictitious generation and 2) locating substantial renewable wind generation off of the North Carolina coast.
-The PWG will use the 2015 cases to analyze these options to determine if any reliability criteria violations are created.
+In 2011, the PWG will analyze, among its resource supply options, 1) cases that locate renewable wind generation off of the North Carolina coast; 2) cases that examine the impacts of fourteen different hypothetical transfers into and out of the Duke and Progress systems; and 3) cases that locate a 1000 MW generating plant in Davidson County near the Duke Energy Buck Plant.
+The PWG will analyze these hypothetical resource options to determine if any reliability criteria violations are created.
 Based on this analysis, the PWG will provide feedback to the Participants on the viability of these options for meeting future load requirements.
-The results of this analysis will be included in the 2010 Collaborative Plan Report. - Enhanced access scenarios provided by the TAG and approved by the OSC will be incorporated into the study process in a similar manner as the Participants proposed resource supply option scenarios.
-The results of this analysis will be included in the 2010 Collaborative Plan Report for use by all stakeholders in developing resource supply plans for the future.
+The results of this analysis will be included in the 2011 Collaborative Plan Report. - Enhanced Access scenarios provided by the TAG and approved by the OSC will be incorporated into the study process in a manner similar to the Participants' proposed resource supply option scenarios.
+The results of this analysis will be included in the 2011 Collaborative Plan Report for use by all stakeholders in developing resource supply plans for the future.